 About Our Town

 Minocqua is enormous in terms of geographical area--about five times the size of an ordinary township.
-The town runs eighteen miles from east to west, twelve miles from north to south and contains nearly 200 miles of roads.
-Minocqua's assessed property valuation now totals almost $1.5 billion.
+The town runs eighteen miles from east to west, twelve miles from north to south and contains nearly 200 miles of town roads.
+Minocqua's assessed property valuation is over $1.5 billion.

 The permanent resident population of Minocqua is right around five thousand, but our population grows to many times that size during the summer months.
 For this reason our town offers many services and amenities you wouldn't expect in a small town.